pywemo/pywemo/README.rst

     ./scripts/build.sh

 Note that this will install a git ``pre-commit`` hook.
-For this hook to work correctly, ``poetry`` needs to be globally accessible on your ``PATH`` and/or the local virtual environment must be activated.
+For this hook to work correctly, ``poetry`` needs to be globally accessible on your ``PATH`` or the local virtual environment must be activated.
 This virtual environment can be activated with:

 .. code-block::